Colin Powell: Chairman of the Joint Chiefs of Staff

-Powell's last military assignment, from 1 October 1989 to 30 September 1993, was as the 12th chairman of the Joint Chiefs of Staff, the highest military position in the Department of Defense.
+Powell's last military assignment, from October 1, 1989, to September 30, 1993, was as the 12th chairman of the Joint Chiefs of Staff, the highest military position in the Department of Defense.
 At age 52, he became the youngest officer, and first Afro-Caribbean American, to serve in this position.
 Powell was also the first JCS chair who received his commission through ROTC.

 During this time, Powell oversaw responses to 28 crises, including the invasion of Panama in 1989 to remove General Manuel Noriega from power and Operation Desert Storm in the 1991 Persian Gulf War.
-During these events, Powell earned the nickname "the reluctant warrior" – although Powell himself disputed this label, and spoke in favor of the first Bush administration's Gulf War policies.
+During these events, Powell earned the nickname "the reluctant warrior"—although Powell himself disputed this label, and spoke in favor of the first Bush administration's Gulf War policies.

 As a military strategist, Powell advocated an approach to military conflicts that maximizes the potential for success and minimizes casualties.
 A component of this approach is the use of overwhelming force, which he applied to Operation Desert Storm in 1991.
 His approach has been dubbed the Powell Doctrine.
 Powell continued as chairman of the JCS into the Clinton presidency.
 However, as a realist, he considered himself a bad fit for an administration largely made up of liberal internationalists.
-He clashed with then-U.S. ambassador to the United Nations Madeleine Albright over the Bosnian crisis, as he opposed any military intervention that did not involve U.S. interests.
+He clashed with then–U.S. ambassador to the United Nations Madeleine Albright over the Bosnian crisis, as he opposed any military intervention that did not involve U.S. interests.